scieloorg/PC-Programs/docs/source/concepts.rst

 Local server
 ------------

-It's a Windows machine where the PC Programs and SciELO website (local site) run.
+It's a Windows computer where the PC Programs and SciELO website (local site) run.

 SciELO collection or instance
 -----------------------------